+- =

-- DCT uses Nginx/OpenResty as an HTTP server and a reverse proxy for the application.
+- DCT uses Nginx/OpenResty87 as an HTTP server and a reverse proxy for the application.
 Using the default configuration, all connections to DCT are over HTTPS and require the user to authenticate.
 The Nginx/OpenResty configuration files can be edited via /etc/config bind mounts, for the proxy container to customize the HTTP server and change options (such as TLS versions).

-- API keys (see page 88)
+- API keys (see page 121)

-- Username/password (see page 89)
+- Username/password (see page 122)

-- LDAP/Active Directory (see page 93)
+- LDAP/Active Directory (see page 126)

+- SAML/SSO (see page 133)

-https://openresty.org/en/
+87 https://openresty.org/en/